danchoi/vnews/README.markdown

 # Vnews

-Vnews is a fast, lightweight newsfeed reader build on top of Vim and MySQL.
+Vnews is a fast, lightweight newsfeed reader built on top of Vim and MySQL.

 [screenshots]